Categories

 If diagnosis is suspected biopsy and culture should be performed and antifungal therapy started before test results return.

-patient often fail antibiotic therapy before correct he still pathological diagnosis is made.
+Patient often fail antibiotic therapy before correct the pathological diagnosis is made.

 Diagnoses usually relies on direct microscopic observation or isolation of the fungus by culture from infected tissues.